SuperOfficeDocs/superoffice-docs/docs/online/sandbox/index.md

 so.client: online
 ---

-# Production sandbox (test environment)
+# CRM Online production sandbox (test environment)

-Customers and partners can buy their own **test tenant in production based on a copy** of their production data.
+Customers and partners can buy their own **CRM Online sandbox (test) tenant in production based on a copy** of their production data.

 ## What is a production sandbox?